 The program offers coursework in a variety of areas, including aeronautics/aviation, applied technology, computer engineering technology, computer technology, construction management, engineering and technology management, manufacturing systems/mechanical engineering technology/mechatronics, quality systems and radiation processing.

-- Goal statement (one page) describing applicant's background, interests, and goals and how this program will help to achieve those goal
+- Goal statement (one page) describing the applicant's background, interests, and goals and how this program will help to achieve those goals.

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following: